pohlm01/master-thesis/4_comparison.typ

 Nevertheless, battery-powered devices may last longer and the available computing power can be used for different tasks.
 For servers, which often handle numerous @tls connections, computational efficiency is also important, as they may need to be equipped with more powerful and, therefore, expensive hardware if @tls handshakes are significantly more laborious.

-We fund our estimates on the SUPERCOP project.
+We base our estimates on the SUPERCOP project.
 SUPERCOP is an acronym for #emph[System for Unified Performance Evaluation Related to Cryptographic Operations and Primitives].
 SUPERCOP publishes a database with benchmarks for various cryptographic primitives on various hardware configurations~@supercop.
 All performance metrics we use were measured on the same machine with an AMD Ryzen~7~7700 with eight CPU cores at 3.8~GHz.